 Assets revalued during the year include Cilrhedyn Woodland Centre, Oriel Y Parc, The Round Houses at Castell Henllys and Newport and Poppit Sands Car Parks.
-As a result of the Welsh Government guidelines prohibiting non-essential travel and the instructions to work from home wherever possible there were no revaluations for 2020-21.
+As a result of the Welsh Government guidelines prohibiting non-essential travel and the instructions to work from home wherever possible, the 2020/21 Assets valuation exercise was undertaken as a desk top exercise.
+There were no revaluation adjustments required for 2020-21.